systematic-magic/storage4pmc/issue_pack_store_rules.rst

 We have a revision file named aging-10-01.r1.zip for Aging Journal volume 10 and issue 1.
 We need to place it on the server on the 3'd of February, 2018.
 At the same time initial upload has been done on the 30'th of January, 2018.

-In this case, full path to the file will be:
+In this case, full path to the file will be: |br| /mnt/archive_mount/pmcarchive/in_house/Aging/v10/aging-10-1/20180203/aging-10-01.zip
-/mnt/archive_mount/pmcarchive/in_house/Aging/v10/aging-10-1/20180203/aging-10-01.zip

-As a result we will have 2 files on the server - initial and corrected:
+As a result we will have 2 files on the server - initial and corrected: |br|
-/mnt/archive_mount/pmcarchive/in_house/Aging/v10/aging-10-1/20180130/aging-10-01.zip
+/mnt/archive_mount/pmcarchive/in_house/Aging/v10/aging-10-1/20180130/aging-10-01.zip |br|
 /mnt/archive_mount/pmcarchive/in_house/Aging/v10/aging-10-1/20180203/aging-10-01.r1.zip